Relational Marketing System

 The daily updates allow us to relax on holidays or while away on business know Buddy is being looked after.
 One email creates Delight.

-You can add Delight at the Attract, Guide, Satisfy or Nurture stages.
+You can add Delight at the Bond, Guide, Satisfy or Nurture stages.

 Magic happens when Delight touches all four.

 There you have it.
-The five-step Relational Systematic Marketing process.
+The five-step Relational Marketing System.

 It’s the process to create Happy Repeat Customers & Glowing Word of Mouth.